On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations

 As discussed in Section \ref{sec:FexOy_O2_interaction}, two different heating strategies are employed to investigate the effect of the non-uniform distribution of oxygen atoms in the surface.
-Figure \ref{fig:pdfo_O} shows the probability density function of oxygen atoms $z$-position as a function of surface height for the two different heating strategies.
+Figure \ref{fig:pdfo_O} shows the probability density of oxygen atoms as a function of normalized $z$-position (as shown in Fig. \ref{fig:Surface_FeO_O2_Tp2000_ZO1}d).
 For $T_\mathrm{p} = 2000 \: \mathrm{K}$, the oxygen atoms are characterized by a relatively uniform distribution, independent of the heating strategy.
 This lack of dependency is, however, not the case for $T_\mathrm{p} = 1500 \: \mathrm{K}$.
 With heating strategy~1 (HS1), the oxygen atoms are not uniformly distributed---a higher concentration is observed near the top surface.
 Because of the heating rate of HS1, not all of the oxygen atoms are sufficiently diffused to reach a uniform distribution.
 As a result, more oxygen atoms are near the surface.
 When the annealing process of HS2 is used, a spatially more uniform distribution of oxygen atoms is obtained.

-Figure \ref{fig:MAC_Tg300K}a shows the MAC of oxygen as a function of initial oxidation stage for the three different surface temperatures, obtained with HS2, while \ref{fig:MAC_Tg300K}b shows a detailed view around $Z_\mathrm{O} = 0.57$.
-To show the effect of a higher oxygen concentration at the top surface, the MAC obtained with HS1 for $T_\mathrm{p} = 1500 \: \mathrm{K}$ is added as the red line.
-With a homogeneously distributed surface obtained via HS2, the MAC is barely depends on the surface temperature and decreases almost linearly as a function of $Z_\mathrm{O}$.
-Two different slopes are observed, one steeper if $Z_\mathrm{O} < 0.5$ and one shallower if $Z_\mathrm{O} > 0.5$.
-When $Z_\mathrm{O} > 0.5$, the MAC decreases with a different slope, indicating that once the particle reaches stoichiometric $\mathrm{FeO}$, it becomes more difficult to absorb oxygen.
-Figure \ref{fig:MAC_Tg300K}b shows a detailed view of the MAC in the region $0.5 < Z_\mathrm{O} < 0.57$.
-In this region, a more prominent effect of the surface temperature is observed---the MAC increases with an increasing surface temperature.
+Figure \ref{fig:MAC_Tg300K}a shows the MAC of oxygen as a function of initial oxidation stage for the three different surface temperatures, obtained with HS2, while Fig. \ref{fig:MAC_Tg300K}b shows a detailed view around $Z_\mathrm{O} = 0.57$.
+To show the effect of a higher oxygen concentration at the top surface, the MAC obtained with HS1 for $T_\mathrm{p} = 1500 \: \mathrm{K}$ is added to Figure \ref{fig:MAC_Tg300K}a as a red line.
+With a homogeneously distributed surface obtained via HS2, the MAC barely depends on the surface temperature and decreases as a function of $Z_\mathrm{O}$.
+A fast decrease in MAC with increasing $Z_\mathrm{O}$ is observed if $Z_\mathrm{O} < 0.5$, whereas the decrease of MAC becomes weaker for $Z_\mathrm{O} > 0.5$.
+This result indicates that once the particle reaches stoichiometric $\mathrm{FeO}$, it becomes more difficult to absorb oxygen.